giantpinkrobots/bootqt/README.md

 # Languages

-Bootqt currently supports three languages:
+Bootqt currently supports four languages:
 - English
+- Danish (Dansk)
 - German (Deutsch)
 - Turkish (Türkçe)

+To use them, download the bqi18n folder alongside the bootqt.py file.
+It will automatically get your locale from your computer.

 Localising Bootqt is very simple.
-If you want to translate it to a language you speak, feel free to do so!
+If you want to translate it to a language you speak, please feel free to do so!
 Or hit me up for details on how to do it.

 # How to install